There are three ways you may find out you have a County Court Judgement (CCJ):

-Next Steps Dr Purple has a good reason to ask for the judgment to be “set aside” as it was recent, she has a reason for not having returned the original court papers and she has a defence to the claim.
-She needs to complete form N244, which she can get from her local court.
-National Debtline have a fact sheet on how to set aside a CCJ which looks at when you should do this and includes an example of a completed form.
-There is a fee to pay, currently £155, and Dr Purple is not on a low income so she won’t qualify for a reduction.
+National Debtline has a fact sheet on how to set aside a CCJ which looks at when you should do this.
+It also includes an example of a completed N244 form.
+There is a fee to pay, currently £255.
+Dr Purple is not on a low income so she won’t qualify for a reduction.

 Mr Orange – has just found out he received a CCJ a year ago

 Next Steps Mr Orange wants to get rid of the CCJ as he never received the court papers.
-However he doesn’t have a reason to defend the claim and he should have informed his creditors when he moved.
+However he doesn’t seem to have a good reason to defend the claim and he should have informed his creditors when he moved.

-More complicated situations
+More complicated cases

-National Debtline is an excellent source of advice on all matters relating to CCJs, so if you don’t know what to do, or you think you do but you would like to check to be sure, give them a ring on 0808 808 4000.
+National Debtline is an excellent source of advice on all matters relating to CCJs.
+If you don’t know what to do, or you would like to check to be sure, give them a ring on 0808 808 4000.